andrewbrennanfr/wave/README.md

 ## Wave

-An opinionated (& framework-agnostic 🤓) state management tool for TypeScript.
+An opinionated (& framework-agnostic 🤓) state management tool, built with TypeScript.